Signal Generators includes:

 - Arbitrary waveform generator : The arbitrary waveform generator is a type of signal generator that creates very sophisticated waveforms that can be specified by the user.
 These waveforms can be almost any shape and can be entered in a variety of ways, even extending to specifying points on the waveform.

 Essentially an arbitrary waveform generator can be thought of as a very sophisticated function generator.

 - Audio signal generator: As the name implies this type of signal generator is used for audio applications.
-Signal generators such as these run over the audio range, typically from about 20 Hz to 20 kHz and more.
+Signal generators such as these run over the audio range, typically from about 20 Hz to 20 kHz and more, and are often used as sine wave generators.
 They are often used in audio measurements of frequency response and for distortion measurements.
 As a result they must have a very flat response and also very low levels of harmonic distortion.

 - Function generator: The function generator is a type of signal generator that is used to generator simple repetitive waveforms.
 Typically this signal generator type will produce waveforms or functions such as sine waves, sawtooth waveforms, square and triangular waveforms.

 Early function generators tended to rely on analogue oscillator circuits that produced the waveforms directly.
 Modern function generators may use digital signal processing techniques to generate the waveforms digitally and then convert them from the digital into an analogue format.

 Many function generators will tend to be limited to lower frequencies as this is where the waveforms created by this type of signal generator are often required.
 However it is possible for higher frequency versions to be obtained.

 Read more about . . . .
 Function Generator.